ButcherWithSmile/truecar-web-scraper/README.md

 - `main.go`: The main application file.
 It contains the scraping logic using Colly and the database interaction using GORM.

-- `models/car.go`: Defines the data structure for the Car entity, which corresponds to the MySQL table schema.

-- `database/database.go`: Handles database initialization and connection setup using GORM.

 ## Contributing

 Feel free to contribute to this project by submitting issues, proposing new features, or sending pull requests.
 Your contributions are greatly appreciated!